Rizama-Victor/Development-of-a-Multi-facet-Facial-Recognition-Model-for-Institutional-Attendance-Activities/README.md

 - Although the current 128-dimensional embeddings provided strong discriminative power, expanding the dataset to include extreme lighting, wider head tilts, and additional accessories would further enhance robustness.

 - Additional advancements could include integrating liveness detection to prevent spoofing, adopting advanced deep learning models such as CNNs or Transformers, and incorporating incremental learning to boost scalability and performance for larger examination cohorts.

 ---

+## ⚠️ Disclaimer

+The scope of this research focused on training the facial recognition model using a dataset lmited to three pre-registered students.
+As a result, the model could only verify the attendance of these three individuals and was evaluated according to its ability to recognize them under challenging conditions, including dark and dim lighting, changes in appearance such as the presence or absence of beards and glasses, and variations in head position and orientation.

+---